1990 FIFA World Cup

 The 1990 World Cup is widely regarded as one of the poorest World Cups in terms of the games.
 It generated an average 2.21 goals per game – a record low that still stands – and a then-record 16 red cards, including the first dismissal in a final.
 However, the tournament had a significant lasting influence on the game as a whole.
 In England, the team's success in this tournament led to the resurgence of the domestic top-flight, which had suffered from violence on the pitch and hooliganism by spectators throughout the 1980s.
 It saw the introduction of the pre-match Fair Play Flag (then inscribed with "Fair Play Please") to encourage fair play.
 Overly defensive tactics of many teams led to the introduction of the back-pass rule in 1992 and three points for a win instead of two, both of which have encouraged attacking play, increasing spectator interest in the sport.
-The tournament also produced some of the World Cup's best remembered moments and stories, including the emergence of African nations, and Luciano Pavarotti's performance of "Nessun dorma" during the first ever joint concert of The Three Tenors on July 7, shortly before the third place play-off which featured the host team.
+The tournament also produced some of the World Cup's best remembered moments and stories, including the emergence of African nations, and Luciano Pavarotti's performance of "Nessun dorma" during the first ever joint concert of The Three Tenors on July 7, shortly before the match for third place which featured the host team.

 The 1990 World Cup stands as one of the most watched events in television history, garnering an estimated 26.69 billion non-unique viewers over the course of the tournament.
 This was the first World Cup officially recorded and transmitted in HDTV, which was a joint effort of the Italian broadcaster RAI and Japan's NHK.
-The huge success of the broadcasting model also had a lasting impact on the sport.
+The huge success of the broadcasting model also had a lasting impact on the sport around the world.
 At the time, it was the most watched World Cup in history in non-unique viewers, later bettered only by the 1994 and the 2002 editions of the competition.